software-mansion/react-native-reanimated/README.md

 pow(nodeOrNumber1, nodeOrNumber2, ...)
 ```

-Takes two or more animated nodes or values, and when evaluated returns the result of first node to the second node power.
-If more than two nodes are present the result from the previous step is used as a base and the third node as exponent.
+Takes two or more animated nodes or values, and when evaluated, returns the result of first node to the second node power.
+If more than two nodes are present, the result from the previous step is used as a base and the third node as exponent.
 This process continues onward for the following nodes if these are present.

 ---
 ### `modulo`